gbmhunter/eng-calcs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v3.4.0.0  2013/11/04 Basic custom binding working for fsw(act).
+v3.4.1.0  2013/11/04 Improved custom binding for fsw(act) with automatic colour changes on invalid value. v3.4.0.0  2013/11/04 Basic custom binding working for fsw(act).
 Full functionality has not yet been added. v3.3.1.0  2013/11/04 Replaced object == null checks with initialisers into the ko.observable() function in the LT3745 calculator. v3.3.0.0  2013/11/04 Added colour feedback (green is good, red is bad) for actual frequency variable in the LT3745 calculator.